Complete Beginner's Guide

 Set-ADUserUpdate department, title, manager after a promotion or role change

-Disable-ADAccountEmployee leaves — disable immediately, delete later
+Disable-ADAccountEmployee leaves — disable immediately, delete later (safer than Remove)

 Unlock-ADAccountUser locked out after too many failed login attempts